1984 European Parliament election in Ireland

 The 1984 European Parliament election in Ireland was the Irish component of the 1984 European Parliament election.
-The election was conducted under the single transferable vote.
 A constitutional amendment to allow the franchise at general elections to be extended to non-Irish citizens was approved by referendum on the same day.

+Constituencies

+Ireland had 15 MEPs who were elected on the electoral system of proportional representation by means of the single transferable vote (PR-STV) in four constituencies based on the provinces of Ireland: